 Blueberry Crumb Cake

-Here’s what reader Shelley has to say: “I just made this recipe as my boyfriend has a fond memory of this cake.
+“I just made this recipe as my boyfriend has a fond memory of this cake.
 Well!!!!!
 Wow, it made him shed a tear.
 Food memories are the best memories and this recipe nailed it!
 He said the combo of coffee and this cake left tones of butterscotch.
 He has gone quite territorial over the finished cake and doesn’t want me to share with neighbours, as originally planned.
 Hahaha.
 Brilliant recipe.
 Thanks so much.
 Sending gratitude and cake joy from Birmingham, UK.”

 Are crumb cake and coffee cake the same thing?

-To make matters more confusing, I’ve seen some bundt cakes called coffee cakes.
+To make matters more confusing, I’ve seen some Bundt cakes called coffee cakes.
 I guess it’s all personal preference or where you live.

 How to make crumb cake: